 Critics argue that these studies produce internally valid measures of the causal effect of an intervention ("it worked here"), but question their external validity ("it will work there") (Cartwright and Hardie 2012, Deaton 2010).
 In this paper we report on a randomized trial designed to assess two obstacles to external validity which arise in the translation of experimental evidence into policy advice.
 First, heterogeneous treatment response implies that estimates for one beneficiary population may not apply to other populations.
 Second, even with a homogenous population, treatment effects may be a function of the institution that implements the intervention.
 This may reflect efficiency differences between implementing organizations (Heckman 1991, Allcott and Mullainathan 2012), or the fact that government implementation at national or regional scale may induce general equilibrium effects or political economy responses (Acemoglu 2010).
-These obstacles are particularly relevant when national or global policy prescriptions are drawn from randomized trials of pilot projects, often conducted in non-randomly chosen locations and implemented by well-organized nongovernmental organizations.
+These obstacles are particularly relevant when national or global policy prescriptions are drawn from randomized trials of pilot projects, often conducted in nonrandomly chosen locations and implemented by well-organized non-governmental organizations.

 We report on a randomized trial embedded within the national scale-up of a contract teacher program by the Kenyan government.
 We compare the effectiveness of NGO and government implementation, and test for the presence of heterogeneous treatment effects in a nationwide sample.
-The question of NGO versus government implementation is paramount to the formulation of public policy, as governments are frequently the only institutional actors capable of taking education policies to scale.1 Yet, within the growing literature of randomized impact evaluations on public service delivery in the developing world, trials involving governments rarely focus on accountability reforms or changes to provider incentives.2 Instead, the effects of such policies are commonly forecast on the basis of NGO-run pilots.3
+The question of NGO versus government implementation is paramount to the formulation of public policy, as governments are frequently the only institutional actors capable of taking education policies to scale.
+Yet, within the growing literature of randomized impact evaluations on public service delivery in the developing world, trials involving governments rarely focus on accountability reforms or changes to provider incentives.
+Instead, the effects of such policies are commonly forecast on the basis of NGO-run pilots testing a theoretical mechanism that operates within, e.g., a clinic or school.
+The external validity of the results from these NGO pilots hinges on the assumption that incentives for front-line service providers do not interact with the broader organizational and political context, allowing for extrapolation to the public sector.